The authentic, eye-catchy dangling spiderettes of the Spider plant become more prominent when ideal light requirements are met.

 3. Plant Location

-Position your indoor Spider plants 3 to 5 feet away from an east window for the warmth of morning sunlight.
+Position your indoor Spider plants 3-5 feet away from an east window for the warmth of morning sunlight.

 If you only have a south window, add drapes or sheer curtains to lower the light intensity before placing plants.